rust-lang/rust/active/0000-trait-based-exception-handling.md

    compound-coerce to go from `A` to `Z` indirectly along multiple different paths, they should all have the same end result.

- * It should be unambiguous, or preserve the meaning of the input:
-   `impl From<u8> for u32` as `x as u32` feels right; as `(x as u32) * 12345`
-   feels wrong, even though this is perfectly pure, total, and injective.
-What this means precisely in the general case is unclear.

  * It should be lossless, or in other words, injective: it should map each observably-different element of the input type to observably-different elements of the output type.
 (Observably-different means that it is possible